Calculating things

 How to Calculate Cubic Meters

-If you want to know measurements of an object in cubic meters, it's possible you may want to know how much space is needed to store such object.
-For example, if you want to know how tall is a container, how tall the height of a building is or even the height of a truck.
-Cubic meters are volume measurements which are calculated multiplying height by length by width and each dimension can be different.
+If you want to know measurements of an object in cubic meters, it's possible you may want to know how much space is needed to store such an object.
+For example, if you want to know how tall a container is, the height of a building, or even the height of a truck.
+Cubic meters are volume measurements which are calculated by multiplying height by length by width, and each dimension can be different.
 The same volume in cubic meters can have a varied height, depending on its length and width.

 Steps to follow: